Bell X-1: Parallel development

 In 1942, the United Kingdom's Ministry of Aviation began a top secret project with Miles Aircraft to develop the world's first aircraft capable of breaking the sound barrier.
 The project resulted in the design of the turbojet-powered Miles M.52, with a maximum speed of 1,000 mph (almost twice the existing airspeed record) in level flight, and able to climb to an altitude of 36000 ft in 1 minute and 30 seconds.
 The fuselage was shaped like a bullet, it had thin wings and a slab tailplane for controlled flight at the speed of sound and beyond.
 Miles' chief aerodynamicist, Dennis Bancroft, was interviewed many years later in 1997 on his reason for needing an all-moving tailplane in his 1944 design.

-ENNIS BANCROFT: We thought the ordinary controls wouldn't work above the speed of sound.
+DENNIS BANCROFT: We thought the ordinary controls wouldn't work above the speed of sound.
 So, we had to make an all-moving tail plane, because an ordinary elevator would literally not function at all.
 We would go up to the speed of sound, lose all air control, and the aircraft would crash.

 In 1944, Miles was told to go ahead with the construction of three prototypes.
 In February 1946, with a first flight expected in the summer of 1946, the M52 was cancelled.
 In place of the manned full-scale M.52 it was decided to test 3/10 scale models of the aircraft, rocket propelled, dropped from an aircraft, and controlled by an autopilot.
 On the 10th of October 1948, a model achieved 1.38 Mach in level flight.

 STACY KEACH (NARRATOR): One year after the X-1's historic flight, Britain broke the sound barrier with a one-third scale model of the M-52.
 Although unmanned and radio-controlled, it did finally vindicate the worthiness of its supersonic design.

 The Bell XS-1 would have a conventional horizontal tail-plane but with trimming available on the stabilizer.
 It would be required for pitch control when a shockwave was preventing a deflected elevator from altering the pressure distribution and pitching force on the tailplane.